Kaiser-14/DRL_QoE_A2C/README.md

 One of the most powerful and studied fields in recent years are Deep Learning and Reinforcement Learning.
 In general, the first is responsible for simulating neural networks to achieve greater efficiency in training Machine Learning models, while the second seeks to predict what actions an agent should take, maximizing the reward received.
 The combination of both areas causes an algorithm called Advantage Actor Critic (A2C).

 The A2C algorithm is developed during this project, being trained through a live television signal.
-The system will offer the current bitrate and resolution parameters to the model, and through iterative training, the model will learn to configure the optimal settings for the state in which both the transmission and the network are based on the rewards received.
+The system will offer the current bitrate parameters to the model, and through iterative training, the model will learn to configure the optimal settings for the state in which both the transmission and the network are based on the rewards received.
 This method combines the fields of Deep Learning and Reinforcement Learning since it uses neural networks for creation for both the Actor and the Critic; and second, because the algorithm itself updates its policy parameters by obtaining random actions, reinforcing those that return a greater reward.

 ## Getting Started